 The funny thing about our trip to Ollie’s was that we bought more than one blind bag of comics, so naturally we had to do a followup to our previous endeavor.
 This one’s better, but you should still check out the other one.
 I hope you’re ready for this shit, because stuff gets… historical… this time around.
 Actually, I hope you AREN’T prepared.
 War Dancer is a comic best experienced without briefing.

-Just like last time, we’re doing this shit up like a Christmas ham in February, so Frank’s stuff is going to be in three times red, and my stuff is going to be in not-a-Zaku blue.
+Just like last time, we’re doing this shit up like a Christmas ham in February, so Frank’s stuff is going to be in three times red, and Peter’s stuff is going to be in not-a-Zaku blue.

 Cover Price: $2.50 • Comicbookrealm.com Price: $2.50 • Ebay Price: $2.28 BUY IT NOW!